coccyx/gogen/README.md

     gogen info coccyx/weblog

-As we see from the info, the actual configuration is stored in a GitHub gist.
-Feel free to click through the link in the info to see the full configuration.
+The full configuration is stored in S3 behind the Gogen API.
+We can retrieve the configuration with `gogen -c coccyx/weblog config`.
 Let's generate a few weblog entries.

     gogen -c coccyx/weblog